 The two large hand-warmer pockets are excellent for everyday use, although like most hand-warmer pockets they’re often blocked by your waist strap when wearing a pack.
 For those situations, the Reactor has a zipped shoulder pocket, although it’s significantly smaller.

-Finally, let’s not forget comfort – the Reactor’s extra-soft microfleece makes it a pleasure to wear in any weather, and while it’s always in my pack on outdoor expeditions, it’s also something I’m liable to break out at home if I’m feeling a little chilly.
+Finally, let’s not forget comfort – the Marmot Men's Reactor Jacket, Black, Medium extra-soft microfleece makes it a pleasure to wear in any weather, and while it’s always in my pack on outdoor expeditions, it’s also something I’m liable to break out at home if I’m feeling a little chilly.
 And of course, since it’s designed with outdoor activities in mind, it’s appropriately comfortable in motion.
 You won’t find it riding up your hips every time you raise your arms above your head, and you’ll never feel like the jacket is restricting your range of motion.

-The big trade-off (it’s not necessarily a disadvantage) with the Reactor is that its lightweight breathability does come at the expense of warmth.
+The big trade-off (it’s not necessarily a disadvantage) with the Marmot Men's Reactor Jacket, Black, Medium is that its lightweight breathability does come at the expense of warmth.
 It’s not as toasty as many of the thicker and heavier fleeces on the market, and it won’t work well as a standalone jacket outside of warmer months in the shoulder seasons, particularly given that it doesn’t have a hood.

 Combined with a warm baselayer, it can work as your only jacket during strenuous winter activities, but you’ll want to have a warmer layer to toss over the top of it as soon as you stop, or you’ll end up chilly very quickly.
 On winter hikes in New England, for example, I’ll often wear just a base layer and the Reactor when I’m moving.
 But I’ve always got a couple of extra layers in my pack to throw on for stops because the Reactor simply isn’t warm enough to be comfortable at rest in low temperatures.